KJMcDaniels/AWSCyberLab_TKHTeam1/README.md

 ### AWS Account Preparation

 - **Account Creation:** Ensure that you have an AWS account created and you're able to access the AWS Management Console.
+    - You can find detailed instructions to do so in the [AWS Account Creation Guide](/assets/docs/AWS-Account-Creation.md)
 - **IAM Roles and Policies:** Set up IAM roles with appropriate policies to provide your team with necessary access levels.

 ### Environment Setup